Strategic European equities ETFs outperform, lure U.S. investors

-NEW YORK, May 7 (Reuters) - Exchange-traded funds that choose stocks based on alternative growth, momentum and value factors are winning U.S. investors in the European equities market as they outperform the traditional market-capitalization weighted indexes.
+NEW YORK (Reuters) - Exchange-traded funds that choose stocks based on alternative growth, momentum and value factors are winning U.S. investors in the European equities market as they outperform the traditional market-capitalization weighted indexes.

 These U.S.-listed ETFs, known as smart beta funds, exist in the space between active and passive management.
 They take a rules-based approach, buying companies that are components of indexes that are created by weighing factors like dividend yield, sales growth or stock price moves.